Professional and Reliable firearm and NFA Transfers handled by Bison Tactical

 Federal Law requires that multiple handgun purchases be reported to local law enforcement and to the ATF on Form 3310.4.
 “The Gun Control Act (GCA) of 1968 requires federal firearms licensees (FFLs) to report multiple sales or other dispositions of handguns to the same purchaser [18 U.S.C. § 923(g)(3)].
 The sale or disposition of two or more handguns must be reported if they occur at the same time, or within five consecutive business days of each other.”

 Long guns, also known as rifles may be received in Colorado if the receiver is over 18 years of age.
 Unlike a handgun, long guns do not require the receiver to be a Colorado resident.
+However if your state of residency restricts your receiving a long gun, you will be prohibited from receiving the firearm.

 Bison Tactical is a Federally licensed for Firearms, Silencers, Short Barreled Rifles (SBR), Short Barreled Shotguns (SBS) and Automatic weapons.